Ice

 - dependence on ice

 People who regularly use ice can quickly become dependent on the drug.
-They may feel they need ice to go about their normal activities like working, studying and socialising, or just to get through the day.1,5
+They may feel they need ice to go about normal activities like working, studying and socialising, or just to get through the day.
+They may also develop a tolerance to it, which means they need to take larger amounts of ice to get the same effect.1,5

 Mixing ice with other drugs